 I highly recommend having a parent volunteer assemble the houses for preschoolers, it’s a tough and tedious job and little ones become easily frustrated when their graham crackers break.

 Also, just so you know, these gingerbread houses are not made to withstand the tests of time.
 They’re super fun to make, and cute to look at, but don’t expect them to still be standing when Christmas rolls around next year.

 Gingerbread House Tips

-After the houses are assembled, place the candy in muffin tins so students will have access to everything they need.
+After the houses are assembled, place your candy in muffin tins so students will have access to everything they need.
 Cups and bowls spill easily, but the muffin tins will keep everything contained.

-So what makes this a Gingerbread Baby house instead of a plain old gingerbread house?
-Students add a little marshmallow gingerbread man (or Peep) in front of the house to transform this into a Gingerbread Baby house.
+You can add a little marshmallow gingerbread man (or Peep) in front of the house to transform this into a Gingerbread Baby house.
 Just put a dab of icing on his feet and backside to make him stand upright against the house.
 Can you hear the squeals of delight already?